CNStanLee/myeie/001CourseWare/005ComputationalMethod/homework/assi2/README.md

-# Add here a title for the project
+# Assignment II Audio Restoration using Python

-## High-level Description of the project
+## Main Task
 This assignment builds on Assignment I. We assume that we have successfully detected the clicks and we are applying different interpolation methods to restore the audio, such as
 - median filtering
 - cubic splines